addania/coding/src/pages/CSS.md

 **ALIGNING TEXT**

-> Aligning text to right, left or center
+> To align text horizontally (to right, left or center) we use text-align property.
+It also works on images.

 ```
 h1 {